syslog-ng/syslog-ng.github.io/doc/_doc-guide/README.md

  5. If you modify a file in the `_includes/doc/` directory, it is probably included to multiple parts of the documentation.
 Make sure that your changes make sense in each context.
  6. Modify the files as you need (following our markup conventions).
 For example, you can add new examples, correct typos, and so on.
  7. Validate the files to make sure that the `markdown` is well-formed.
  8. Commit and sign off your changes.
-If your changes apply only to {{ site.product.short_name }}, begin the commit message with the `ose` prefix.
-If the changes apply only to specific versions, indicate them in the tag, for example, `ose 3.35`
+Use a clear, descriptive commit subject (Conventional Commits style is welcome but not mandatory).
  9. Push your changes, for example, `git push origin my-typo-fixes`
  10. Submit a pull request.
  11. Sign the {{ site.product.name }} Documentation Contributor License Agreement when prompted.